What is?

-Who can participate?
+Who could participate?

-What's the dynamics?
+What were the dynamics?

 Numbers of Previous Editions in Portugal:

-The EDP University Challenge is back!
+2020 EDP University Challenge

 Theme for 2020 edition: